 Under 6 months they will be on a spay/neuter deposit with a spay/neuter contract.
 The deposit will be returned once the animal is altered at 6 months.
 We require a veterinary receipt as proof of procedure.

-Adults often need blood work, dentals and other surgeries which we also do prior to adoption.
+Adults often need blood work, dental and other surgeries which we also do prior to adoption.

 What are your adoption fees?

-Our fees range from $350 to $450 depending on age and breed.
+Our adoption donations vary for each dog based on age, breed, and health.
 Old dogs or certain special needs dogs are donation only.
 We do a lot of medical cases and occasionally have benefactor dogs.
-These dogs are younger, high-demand breeds (doodles, french bulldogs, goldens, etc.) that we will charge a higher adoption fee to help offset some of the medical bills on our other dogs.
-Even with that adjustment, our adoptions fees are very resonable compared to puppy mill brokers.
+These dogs are younger, high-demand breeds (doodles, labs, cavaliers, french bulldogs, goldens, etc.) that we will charge a higher adoption fee to help offset some of the medical bills on our other dogs.
+Even with that adjustment, our adoption fees are very reasonable compared to puppy mill brokers.